 Q. What happens if there is a change in circumstance and I’m no longer eligible?

-If your circumstances change after you have applied for HomeBuilder but have not yet received the payment, and no longer meet the eligibility criteria, you will need to notify your State revenue office immediately.
+If your circumstances change after you have applied for HomeBuilder but have not yet received the payment, and no longer meet the eligibility criteria, you will need to notify Revenue SA immediately.